 2. Find her death record in the registers for the 18th arrondissement in 1917.

-Some useful databases
+Some useful databases to find parisian records

 To help you with your research in Paris, both before and after 1860, the following databases can also be useful: